 Box 90665 Durham, NC 27708

-Robert Parkins, University Organist and Professor of the Practice of Music at Duke University, has concertized throughout the United States, in Central America, and in Europe.
-A graduate of the University of Cincinnati College–Conservatory of Music and the Yale University School of Music, he studied with Gerre Hancock, Charles Krigbaum, Michael Schneider, and Ralph Kirkpatrick.
-As a Fulbright scholar, he pursued further study with Anton Heiller in Vienna.
+A graduate of the University of Cincinnati College-Conservatory of Music and the Yale University School of Music, Dr. Parkins studied organ with Gerre Hancock, Charles Krigbaum, and Michael Schneider, as well as harpsichord with Ralph Kirkpatrick.
+As a Fulbright scholar, he pursued further organ study in Vienna with Anton Heiller.